 Challenging- 4.3 km RT, 300 metres elevation OR 3.6 km RT, less elevation – 1 h 30 min from downtown Calgary

 This hike offers beautiful views of Banff and Mount Rundle.
 I recommend bringing along a carrier just in case your little one gets tired and needs a break.
-We had a blast watching our newly turned 3 year old hike the shorter version, 3.6 km return from Tunnel Drive, last year while our 1 year old hung out in the carrier.
+We had a blast watching our newly turned 3-year-old hike the shorter version, 3.6 km return from Tunnel Drive, last year while our 1-year-old spent time in the carrier.
 For more trail information click here.

 Easy/Moderate- 1.6 km RT, 30 m elevation or 4.8 km RT, 120 m elevation – 1 h 45 minutes from Calgary